ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 [^2]: Hat-tip to [Julia Stewart Lowndes](/author/julia-stewart-lowndes/) for using this phrasing to describe herself as if she read my mind.
 [^3]: [A tweet by Hadley Wickham about using the config file for ordering chapters rather than numbering their filenames](https://twitter.com/hadleywickham/status/1137317951428747270)
 [^4]: Maëlle discovered `jq` in [a blog post by Carl Boettiger](https://www.carlboettiger.info/2017/12/11/data-rectangling-with-jq/) and reported on her use of `jq` with rOpenSci `jqr` R package [in a blog post about getting data about Software Peer Review](/blog/2018/04/26/rectangling-onboarding/).
+[^5]: The secrets are the site ID and your Netlify access tokens.
+Refer to [Emil Hvitfeldt's walk-through](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/) to see [where to find your site ID](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/#create-netlify-site), how to [generate a token](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/#get-a-netlify-personal-access-token), and how to [save both in the repo settings](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/#store-your-secrets).